erickongdata/shopping_cart_react/README.md

 # Shopping Cart App

-Created with React and Bootstrap.
+Created with React, React-router and Bootstrap.

-Tested with React testing library and Jest.
+Components and website tested with React testing library and Jest.

 Features:

+- Page handling using React-router.
 - Product category filter.
 - Sort products alphabetically and by price.
 - Search products with the search-bar.
 - Quantity and price calculation on cart page.
+- Cart items are saved in local storage using custom useLocalStorage React hook.
+- Global state management using useContext React hook.

 To run the app in development mode: